NOTICE: General Posting for All Teams

 - Early starts where possible.
 While no team will be asked to start its first match of the day early, where both teams are at the court for their next match, we’d like to see some matches begin before their posted time.
 If your team finishes its match early in a given time slot, encourage your players to use the rest rooms or visit the concession stand expeditiously and then proceed directly to the court on which their next match will be played.

 - Don’t leave the venues unnecessarily.
-When you have only 55 minutes between matches (50 minutes for 6th and 5th/4th grade), please do not leave the LCT premises, except when traveling between venues to get to your next match.
+When you have only 55 minutes between matches, please do not leave the LCT premises, except when traveling between venues to get to your next match.
 As noted above, use the rest rooms, visit the concession stand and then go directly to your next match in case it can start early.

 - No or little warm-up.
 After each team’s first match, there will be little warm-up time in subsequent matches.
 If matches are running significantly behind on a given court, the referee may allow no warm-up time.

 - Awards.
-Trophies will be awarded for 1st through 5th place and the consolation championship.
+Trophies will be awarded for 1st and 2nd place in the 8th grade 12-team Top Tier in Prairie Farm; to the 1st through 4th place teams in the 8th grade 24-team Second Tier at St. Croix Central; and to the 1st through 5th place and consolation championship (9th place) teams.
 Individual players on teams winning trophies will receive medallions.

 We provide ten medallions per team at each LCT.
-For teams that win a trophy and have more than ten players actually in attendance at the LCT (that means we’re not ordering extra awards for players who didn’t attend), you will be able to obtain additional medallions after the event by contacting Tracie Tilton at email@example.com or 715-749-9048.
+For teams that win a trophy and have more than ten players actually in attendance at the LCT, you will be able to obtain additional medallions after the event by contacting Tracie Tilton at firstname.lastname@example.org or 715-749-9048.
 No individual awards will be provided to teams that fail to win a team trophy.

 - Questions or Comments.
 Questions or comments about the LCT before or after the day of the event, should be directed to Terri Green at 715-386-4317 (email@example.com) or Tracie Tilton 715-749-9048 (firstname.lastname@example.org).
 Questions or comments at the event should be directed to the following Tournament Director who will be on site: